ottobolyos/samba/README.md

     * when mounted, the internal avahi daemon will be disabled

-## Some helpful indepth informations about TimeMachine and Avahi / Zeroconf
+## Some helpful in-depth information about TimeMachine and Avahi / Zeroconf

 ### General Infos